Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Results and Discussion

 In the following collection of molecular examples, we aim to answer the key question of how does the GVP approach compare to other SS-CASSCF methods?
 Is the GVP able to find the CASSCF energy stationary point that corresponds to the initial CASCI root in the face of root-flipping?
 How does the convergence of the GVP approach compare to other SS-CASSCF methods, with and without the approximate diagonal Hessian being provided to L-BFGS?
 Finally, are there situations where the GVP can succeed when other SS-CASSCF methods fail?

 These questions were investigated in LiH, asymmetrically stretched O\textsubscript{3}, and MgO.
 The cc-pVDZ atomic orbital basis\cite{ccpVDZ-1,ccpVDZ-2} was used throughout.
 Both LiH and O\textsubscript{3} used the HF orbital basis for the initial guess, while MgO used the local density approximation (LDA) orbital basis.
 An initial CASCI calculation was performed for each of these molecules and the targeted root's CASCI CI vector was used as the initial guess for the CI coefficients.
 Values for $\omega$ were chosen using past results from other CASSCF calculations or estimated based on the initial CASCI energy orderings.
 The first macro-iteration of each GVP optimization performed in this study held the CI parameters fixed while converging the orbital gradient to $|\nabla_{\vec{x}}L|< 10^{-5}$, using the identity as the objective function Hessian guess.
-Beyond the first macro-iteration, all parameters were optimized together with the approximate diagonal Hessian guess employed for all values of $\mu$ in all optimizations in O\textsubscript{3} and MgO, while the identity guess proved sufficient for the optimizations in LiH.
+Beyond the first macro-iteration, all parameters were optimized together with the approximate diagonal Hessian guess -- built from the exact diagonal energy Hessian -- employed for all values of $\mu$ in all optimizations in LiH, O\textsubscript{3} and MgO.